Published on September 15, 2023

 St Andrews Medical School Teaching Style

 St Andrews follows an integrated teaching style, with a focus on a secure academic foundation of medical sciences.
 Regular clinical experience is an important feature of the program, in addition to workshops and an opportunity to undertake a student-selected project in the final semester.
-The school refers to its curriculum as a ‘spiral curriculum’ in which knowledge is revisited and built upon.
+The school refers to its curriculum as a ‘spiral curriculum’ in which students build and integrate their knowledge.

 St Andrews Medical School Term Dates